Showing posts with label Culture. Show all posts

 In both cases, the response to internal erosion is cautious and pastoral: re-educate, re-embed, rebuild.
 Coercion is viewed as a symptom of failure, not a strategy of survival.

-II.
 The Post-Liberal Challenge

 This reluctance to act decisively in defence of a community's identity reflects, arguably, a continued subscription to liberal moral instincts.
 Post-liberal and realist thinkers argue that this very posture allows for the slow undermining of social cohesion.